Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: The framework of our kinetic theory for the dilute inertial suspension

-Let us consider a collection of smooth mono-disperse spherical grains (the diameter $\sigma$, the mass $m$ and the restitution coefficient $e$ which is ranged $0<e\le 1$) distributed in a $d-$dimensional space influenced by the background fluid.
+Let us consider a collection of smooth mono-disperse spherical grains (the diameter $\sigma$, the mass $m$ and the restitution coefficient $e$ which is ranged $0<e\le 1$) distributed in a $d-$dimensional space, which are suspended in the background fluid.
 We assume that the macroscopic velocity field $\bm{u}=(u_x,\bm{u}_\perp)$ satisfies the simple shear flow

 where $\dot\gamma$ is the shear rate.
-Because we are interested in the homogeneous phase in fluidized beds, we assume that the effects of the gravity for the motion of particles are negligible.
+Because we are interested in the homogeneous phase in the inertial suspension, we assume that the effects of the gravity for the motion of particles are negligible.
 Introducing the peculiar momentum of $i-$th particle as $\bm{p}_i\equiv m(\bm{v}_{i}-\dot\gamma y \bm{e}_x)$ with the unit vector $\bm{e}_x$ parallel to $x$-direction with the velocity of $i-$th particle $\bm{v}_i$, a reasonable starting point for the motion of grains at low Reynolds number flows is the Langevin equation

 where we have introduced the impulsive force $\bm{F}_i^{(\rm imp)}$ to express collisions and the noise $\bm{\xi}_i(t)=\xi_{i,\alpha}(t)\bm{e}_\alpha$ satisfying